6 Lab Tests You Need (& How to Order Without a Doctor)

 - Rheumatoid arthritis: Women are more susceptible to rheumatoid arthritis and an ideal omega-3 balance can help reduce inflammation and soothe symptoms

 - Osteoporosis: Women naturally have a lower bone density than men, and a decrease in estrogen during menopause can also have an effect on bone density.
-Consuming more omega-3 fats has a positive effect on women’s bone mineral density
+Consuming more omega-3 fats may have a positive effect on women’s bone mineral density

 - Mood health: due to the delicate balance of hormones and their effect on the brain, women often struggle more with mood disorders than men.
 Depression in particular is more common among women.
 Studies have found that those with mood disorders are often deficient in omega-3 fats, and that supplementation helped regulate mood